-Joseph Marshall1, Brooke Mason1, Chloe Wills1, Andrew Tubbs1, Michael Grandner1 University of Arizona1
+Joseph Marshall1, Brooke Mason1, Chloe Wills1, Andrew Tubbs1, Michael Grandner1 University of Arizona1 was associated with more sedentary time (as opposed to less exercise, which has been difficult to establish).

 Introduction: Decreased energy and activity may be a mechanism linking poor sleep health and cardiometabolic risk.
 This study aimed to examine, at the national level, whether poor sleep quality